FLYING taildraggers 1950-2003

 I had given O.S.Smith ("Smitty"), the Grand Prarie FBO (Fixed Base Operator: the airport business), the power to handle matters of airport ownership while I was abroad.
 That was another mistake.
 I should have learned from my experience with Milton.
 Smitty swapped the Navion for a Mooney Mite , registered as N112C, and some money.

 I visited Al Mooney, an iconic designer behind the Mite and other planes, at his small factory in Kerrville, Texas, to ask if the Mite could be retrofitted to carry sufficient gasoline to be flown to Europe via Labrador, Greenland, and Iceland.
+We sat on the grass and talked about it.
 After some thought he said yes, but eventually I abandoned the idea.

 Tuesday, April 13, 2010